Mario-1150/davis/README.md

 - Workflows for developing a full-stack app
 - Debugging techniques used by industry professionals
 ## What's next
 We hope to implement two big features next.
 These include the ability for text voiceovers, and the ability to translate between languages.
-Doing so further the demographic we are able to help, aligning ourselves with the AggieHacks 2024 theme of social good.
+Doing so further the demographic we are able to help, aligning ourselves with the HackDavis 2024 theme of social good.

 ### Resources:
 - [Towards Data Science Article](https://towardsdatascience.com/meta-llama-3-optimized-cpu-inference-with-hugging-face-and-pytorch-9dde2926be5c)